LeandroHiga/HackerNews/README.md

 * JSON decoding

-> Project Catalyst to create a macOS app from iOS app
+> Project Catalyst to create a macOS app from an iOS app.

 <img src="images/HackerNews_3.png" width="500" height="400">